vygr/ChrysaLisp/docs/gui/comms.md

 A mailbox ID can be turned into the address of the message containing structure using the `'sys_mail :validate` function.
-This mailbox address function validates that this ID is an existing mailbox and will return `null` if the mailbox cannot be found.
+This mailbox address function validates that this ID is an existing mailbox and will return `null` if the mailbox can't be found.

 Mailbox IDs are always a unique 64 bit non repeated identifier.
-During mail delivery any messages using an ID that cannot be validated are treated as junk mail and sent to this nodes Postman task.
+During mail delivery any messages using an ID that can't be validated are treated as junk mail and sent to this nodes Postman task.
 This postman task just currently frees the message but later versions of the system may use this information for debugging purposes.